aprameya98/MonitoringDrivingBehaviour/README 2.md

 Vanilla Js for functions and bits of React code

 How to start the application :
-Steps to run the application (may involve downloading mongo,go libraries and setting up django environment) clone the git
+Steps to run the application (may involve downloading mongo,go libraries and setting up npm environmnent) clone the git

 Reactjs : 3000